fuyuncat/rquery/README.md

    - --buffsize | -b size : The buffer size when read mode is buffer, default is 16384.<br />
    - --skip | -s number : How many lines or bytes to be skipped before start to parse the text content, default is 0.<br />
    - --variable | -v "name1:value1[ name2:value2..]" -- Pass variable to rquery, variable name can be any valid word except the reserved words, RAW,FILE,ROW,LINE.
 Using @name to refer to the variable.<br />
+   - --detecttyperows | -d <N> : How many matched rows will be used for detecting data types, default is 1.<br />
    - --msglevel | -m level : The output message level, could be INFO, WARNING, ERROR, FATAL, default is FATAL.<br />
    - --query | -q <qeury string> : The query string to be used to parse and query the text content.<br />
 - Syntax of query string: